 Additional resources are also available on the CSS Profile online website.
 Here you’ll to find guides, a list of participating colleges, tutorials, and more.

-I hope this article was helpful for you and gave you a clearer picture about the CSS profile and its application.
+I hope this article was helpful to know what is CSS profile, and gave you a clearer picture about the CSS profile and its application.
 If you have any queries, College Board has an excellent helpline service that you can use.
 You can call them or email them and they will help you with any query that you may have!